Stronger Evidence for a Stronger DC

 Why is this issue important in DC?

-DC children who get free or discounted meals each day at school are at higher risk of hunger when schools close for the summer.1 SUN Bucks is an evidence-based solution to reduce child hunger.
-A study from the federal government found that summer food benefits decrease food insecurity by more than one-third for students with low incomes.2
+Roughly 80,000 DC children who would be eligible for free or discounted meals at school are at higher risk of hunger when schools close for the summer.1 SUN Bucks is an evidence-based way to reduce child hunger.
+A federal government study found that summer food benefits decrease food insecurity by more than one-third for students with low incomes.2

 SUN Bucks is one piece of the District’s efforts to reduce child hunger.
-DC students can also participate in programs like summer meal sites and the Supplemental Nutritional Assistance Program (SNAP).
-SUN Bucks works together with these programs to make up for school meals that are too often lost during the summer months.
+DC students can also use programs like summer meal sites and the Supplemental Nutritional Assistance Program (SNAP).
+SUN Bucks works together with these programs to make up for lost school meals during the summer.

-The Lab designed the forms that residents use to apply for SUN Bucks, update their mailing address, and ask questions about the program.
-The forms are mobile-friendly, simple, and take 15 minutes or less to complete.
-We also helped create a way to review applications efficiently and accurately, so students get decisions about whether they’re eligible quickly.
+The Lab designed the 2024 digital forms that residents used to apply for benefits and ask questions about the program.
+The forms were mobile-friendly, simple, and took 10 minutes to complete, on average.
+We also helped create a way to review applications efficiently and accurately, so students quickly got decisions about their eligibility.
+We wrote a report on 2024 program outcomes.

 What have we learned?